karisantos/book2/learning/week7/pokemon.md

 function vizAsHorizontalBars(){

-    // TODO: modify this function to visualize the data as horizontal
+    //  visualize the data as horizontal
     // bars to compare attack points

     // define a template string